BDC Hamburger Icon

 What is a living wage?

 “When you’re setting something like the federal minimum wage, you want to consider the averages,” said Holly Sklar, CEO of Business for a Fair Minimum Wage, an advocacy group that supports gradually raising the floor.
 “When talking federally, it’s a floor that’s adequate for the country as a whole.
-When you’re talking about an individual, or city, or a state, you look closer to home to determine what is living wage.”
+When you’re talking about an individual or city or a state, you look closer to home to determine what is a living wage.”

 How do you determine your region’s living wage?

-If a business owner wants to offer a living wage to their employees, they have a handy tool to determine the right number.
+If a business owner wants to offer a living wage to their employees, there is a handy tool to determine the right number.
 The Massachusetts Institute of Technology (MIT) developed a living wage calculator that covers every county in every U.S. state.
 The calculator shows the living wage for households of varying sizes as well as the local poverty and minimum wages.

-The living wage for the U.S. as a whole in 2022, for example, was $24.16 per hour before taxes for a family of four with two working adults and two children.
+The living wage for the United States as a whole in 2023, for example, was $25.02 per hour before taxes for a family of four with two working adults and two children.

 Living wage vs. minimum wage

-The household with the lowest wage needs – two working adults and no children – requires a wage of $15.54 per hour to be considered a living wage.
+The minimum amount for the living wage in the same area is $25.68 for a single adult.
+A household with two working adults and two children would need a living wage of $31.88.
 Of course, employers can and often do choose to pay more than the mandated minimum wage, but they are not required to do so.

 TipBottom line